kreimanlab/VisualSearchZeroShot/README.md

 This repository contains an implementation of a zero-shot deep learning model for invariant and efficient visual search.
 Our paper is currently under review.

-An unofficial copy of our manuscript can be assessed [HERE](Manuscript/manuscript.pdf).
+An unofficial copy of our manuscript can be provided upon request.

 ## Project Description